Site Diary

 A site diary is a daily record of activities, conditions, and events on a construction site, serving as a contemporaneous log for project management and dispute resolution.

 A site diary is the daily record of what happened on site.
 Weather conditions, workforce numbers, equipment on site, work completed, safety observations, visitors, delays — it all goes in the diary.
 It sounds mundane, but a well-kept site diary is one of the most valuable documents on a construction project.
+When things go wrong — and they will — the diary is what separates fact from opinion.

 How UpScale Handles This